Nonequilibrium Dynamics of Gating-Induced Resistance Transition in Charge Density Wave Insulators

-As shown in Fig.~\ref{fig:snapshot}, the gating voltage induces an instability of the CDW, which results in the formation of a metallic domain as the electrons are drained from the gating electrode with a lower chemical potential.
-The resultant CDW-metallic domain wall is then driven to the substrate.
-To further characterize the phase transformation process, we compute the transmission current of the driven electron state~\cite{meir92,jauho94,haug08,diventra08}
+As shown in Fig.~\ref{fig:snapshot}, the applied gate voltage destabilizes the CDW state and induces the formation of a metallic domain as electrons are extracted through the gate electrode with a lower chemical potential.
+The resulting CDW–metal interface is subsequently driven toward the substrate electrode.
+To further characterize the nonequilibrium phase transformation, we compute the transmission current of the driven electronic system using the NEGF formalism~\cite{meir92,jauho94,haug08,diventra08}

 where $\bm\Gamma_{L, R}$ are the diagonal broadening matrices, and $f_{L, R}(\epsilon) = f_{\rm FD}(\epsilon - \mu_{L, R})$ are the Fermi-Dirac functions.
-Fig.~\ref{fig:cdw-time}(a) shows the transmission current $I$ as a function of time under a bias voltage $eV = 2.5$ at a temperature $T \to 0$.
-The roughly linear segment in the semi-log plot indicates an exponential growth of the current: $I \sim \exp(c\, t)$, where $c$ is a numerical constant.
-We note that the phase transformation at such low temperatures is essentially a downhill process, with energy dissipated away both through the effective damping $\gamma$ of the lattice, and the electron reservoir.
-Interestingly, as the CDW-metal interface moves across the sample one layer at a time, this discrete procession gives rise to the small spikes on top of the exponential increase in the figure.
-Fig.~\ref{fig:cdw-time}(b) shows the time dependence of the CDW order parameter, which is defined as
+Fig.~\ref{fig:cdw-time}(a) displays the time dependence of the transmission current $I$ under a bias voltage $eV=2.5$ at $T \to 0$.
+The approximately linear behavior in the semilogarithmic plot indicates an exponential growth of the current, $I \sim \exp(c\, t)$, with $c$ a numerical constant.
+At such low temperatures, the phase transformation proceeds essentially as a downhill process, with excess energy dissipated through both the lattice damping $\gamma$ and the electronic reservoirs.
+Notably, as the CDW–metal interface advances across the lattice one layer at a time, this discrete motion gives rise to small oscillatory features superimposed on the exponential current growth.
+Fig.~\ref{fig:cdw-time}(b) shows the temporal evolution of the CDW order parameter,

-where $\mathbf Q_i = (\pi/a, \pi/a)$ is the wave vector characterizing the checkerboard pattern on the square lattice.
-The almost linear decrease of $\Phi$ during the phase transformation indicates an almost linear propagation of the CDW-metal domain wall.
+where $\mathbf Q_i = (\pi/a, \pi/a)$ is the wave vector characterizing the checkerboard CDW pattern on the square lattice.
+The nearly linear decay of $\Phi$ during the transformation is consistent with a roughly constant velocity of the propagating CDW–metal domain wall.